Baritone guitars are definitely underrated among present-day musicians.

 With this in mind, we want to take a look at the ESP LTD SCT-607 and see how it compares to the Dean Icon Black Satin.

 Although both are considered baritone guitars (a somewhat loose category if you ask us), there are significant differences.
 Both are worth considering if you want a great instrument for those lower tunings, but let’s see what makes a better choice for your particular case.

 LTD is a subsidiary of ESP and they are well-known for their amazing guitars.
 The SCT-607 is no exception.
-This is a pro-level instrument and a signature model of the Deftones’ axeman Stephen Carpenter.
+This is a pro-level instrument and a signature model of axeman Stephen Carpenter from the band Deftones.

 To put it simply: the guitar is as weird and as innovative as his music.
 While we have the classic Telecaster shape with some other vintage-oriented features, the guitar adds some important modern features.